 - Basic drum notation; some standard notation.

-Quick stop – we went back to the basement for a quick demo of my V-Drums, where I mentioned that if it weren’t for them, I would never would have been able to practice quietly.
+Quick stop – we went back to the basement for a quick demo of my V-Drums, where I mentioned that if it weren’t for them, I would never have been able to practice quietly.
 Hint.
 Hint.
 Hey, there are relatively cheap ones now!

 So, after we spend about two hours, I had a box ready for Glenn with all of my “Ultimate” books, disks, and videos.
 On permanent loan…